ds-visualizer/ds-visualizer/content/heap/code.md

     // Now we want to bubble up the elements so they satisfy the heap property
     // We want to keep doing this till we find the right parent

-    // This loop iterates till we reach the top of the tree in worth condition
+    // This loop iterates till we reach the top of the tree in worst condition
     // And height of tree is logn

     while (heap.get(index) > parent(index)) {